 We give them away to local ranchers.
 It is impossible to raise a bunch of males on a dairy farm.
 That would be a disaster and very dangerous.
 On top of safety, the cost would also put us out of business entirely.
 If any dairy farm tells you that they raise their male calves for their entire natural lives and they are never sold for beef, then I would say they are flat out lying to you unless they have an enormous charity and large swaths of land with proper fencing in order to do so.

 Yes, after the first week we have to for their safety.
 If they were to intermingle with the herd they could easily become sick and die.
 Crating is done for a short period of time when they are most vulnerable.

 No, it is too difficult logistically to arrange personal meetups to purchase milk.
 If we did you would end up being charged more than the store because of the time involved.
 If you are a restaurant or need milk in bulk for cheesemaking then please call us to discuss your needs.

+Mostly yes, but not certified.
 Actually, there are zero “certified organic” raw milk dairies in the State of CA. Even if they have the word “organic” in their name it does not mean that they are actually “certified organic”.
-Other than pasture, our feed is 95% organic (not certified) alfalfa (high protein lentil grass).
+Our feed is 95% organic (not certified) alfalfa (high protein lentil grass).